 House Edge Compared With Other Games

-If you are familiar with other casino games, then you will know that there are other bets in other games, such as online Craps for example, which give you better odds, but some other bets, such as proposition bets in Craps, can also be the worst you can find.
+If you are familiar with playing other casino games online, then you will know that some bets give you better odds than others.
+In Craps for example, proposition bets in Craps, can be some of the worst you can find.

 Caribbean Stud Poker Online Strategy

 As with any poker-based game, there are countless different strategies you can employ, varying greatly in complexity. knowing the various strategies that can be employed will help you to maximise your odds of beating the dealer and taking home some winnings.
 For those who want to keep it simple, we have the following advice.

 Make a bet if you have a Pair or better, or if you have an Ace, King, Jack or a card matching the dealer’s card which is face up on the table.
 Any other cards you should fold, unless you want to take a larger risk with your bets.

 Even though the odds are low for the Progressive Jackpot win, if you are dealt some good, powerful cards you could potentially be earning big bucks in a short amount of time.
 Check out our in-depth game guides to find out how best to increase your odds of winning at Caribbean Stud Poker online.

 There are a few simple rules to remember, particularly for the beginner player, which you should always keep in mind when determining whether to call or fold your cards:

 - Call when you’re holding a Pair or higher, even if you have a low Pair.
 It may seem counterintuitive to call when your pair is low, but they are the most common cards in online Caribbean Stud Poker so you’d be losing out not to play them.

 - Always call if your hand is an A-K-Q-J-X – where X is any other card in the deck.

 - If the dealer’s hand contains an Ace or a King and your cards are lower than this, then fold.